Our Teachers

 OrKidstra provides.
 Katerina believes in the importance of music education as a child never truly stops learning.
 One never knows so much that they cannot learn more.

 Originally from Colombia, Sonia is an Ottawa-based musician and music educator specializing in violin.
-In 2017, she completed her Bachelor of Music with Honours in Education from the Industrial University of Santander (UIS) in Colombia.
-Sonia has performed with the Symphonic Orchestra of the Autonomous University of Bucaramanga (UNAB), the Young UNAB Orchestra, and the string quartet Aniri; she currently plays with the Kanata Symphony Orchestra.
-Thanks to her family, Sonia had the privilege of listening to traditional Colombian Andean music while growing up.
-From a young age, she was part of the musical ensemble Corazón Santandereano, where she learned to love and cherish Andean music.
-In 2019, Sonia completed a Graduate Diploma in Violin Performance at the University of Ottawa.
-Recently, Sonia successfully culminated her Master of Arts in Music and Culture at Carleton University.
+She earned her Bachelor of Music with Honours in Education from the Industrial University of Santander (UIS) in Colombia in 2017.
+In 2019, Sonia completed a Graduate Diploma in Violin Performance at the University of Ottawa, and in 2021, she obtained her Master of Arts in Music and Culture from Carleton University.

-In addition to her work with OrKidstra, Sonia has a private violin studio and works for a private music school.
-Sonia enjoys outdoor spaces, spending time with her loved ones, and dancing.
-Sonia speaks English, Spanish, and she is currently learning French.
+In addition to her work with OrKidstra, Sonia runs a private violin studio in Ottawa.
+She enjoys spending time outdoors, with loved ones, and dancing.

 Mark Constantine is an arts administrator, educator, and performer with a variety of musical interests.
 Originally from Canada’s East Coast, he is a graduate of both the University of Ottawa and Indiana University, where he received Bachelor of Music and Master of Music degrees in Horn performance, respectively.
 His principal artistic mentors include Dale Clevenger, Lawrence Vine, and Dan Gress, among others.